 Why ask this survey question?

 Choir members want to feel their time, energy and dedication are well spent.
-Be sure their performances are valuable and enjoyable to the congregation.
+Ensure their performances are valuable and enjoyable to the congregation.

 Why ask this survey question?